 New Zealand is now officially ranked number one with the highest rates of bowel cancer mortality in the OECD, according to a World Health Organisation report just released.

 Kiwi’s can also lay claim to the second-highest rate of alcohol consumption in the Asia-Pacific area behind Australia.
-Alcohol consumption being a known contributory cause of bowel cancer.
+Alcohol consumption is a known contributory cause of bowel cancer.

 "Alcohol use is associated with numerous harmful health and social consequences, including an increased risk of a range of cancers," the report said.